dy/sprae/r&d.md

   7. Parent -> child defining the behavior, like css or delegate does

+## [x] Reasons against sprae ->

+  - requires loading script anyways - not native event callbacks
+    + 5kb is almost nothing
+  - ~~no `this` keyword makes it a bit cumbersome~~
+  -~ separate syntax space even with `:` prefix - conflicts
+  - perf-wise vanilla is faster
+    + more tedious
+    + technically can be static-bundled
+  - initial loading delay.
+  - chatgpt is super easy to ask to generate basic code
+    + ask about sprae

 ## [ ] Sprae static
   * Compiles away to plain html